Garden Route Highlights + Addo with HotSpots2C

 After 40min we arrived at the Cango Caves and had to choose one of the two options for visiting it: the Heritage or the Adventure Tour.

 All the tours are led by experienced, accredited Cave guides.
-The Heritage Tour is slightly easier and the Adventure Tour takes an extra 30 mins and you get to go through tunnels, lower passages, and small chambers, etc.
+The Heritage Tour is slightly easier and the Adventure Tour takes an extra 30 minutes and you get to go through tunnels, lower passages, small chambers, etc.

 We opted for the Heritage Tour and delved deep underground into the magnificent Cango Caves’ limestone chambers, like Van Zyl’s Hall, a spacious hall over 90m long, 50m wide at its widest point and between 14 and 18m high.

-The caves formed over 4500 million years ago and were discovered in 1780 and I was completely in awe standing inside this geological masterpiece and admiring its majestic rock formations.
+The caves formed over 4500 million years ago and were discovered in 1780.
+I was completely in awe standing inside this geological masterpiece and admiring its majestic rock formations.

-Day 5 – Outdshoorn to Cape Town: Elephant Encounter and Interaction
+Day 5 – Oudtshoorn to Cape Town: Elephant Encounter and Interaction

-The last day of our Garden Route Highlights + Addo trip started by visiting the Buffelsdrift Game Lodge, a private game reserve located at the Cango Caves Road in Outdshoorn.
+The last day of our Garden Route Highlights + Addo trip started by visiting the Buffelsdrift Game Lodge, a private game reserve located at the Cango Caves Road in Oudtshoorn.

-We went there not only to see, but also to interact with three special animals.
-Bulelo, Malaika and Jabari were orphaned when their parents were killed in the Kruger National Park and probably would not be alive if the handlers at Buffelsdrift did not raise them with so much love and affection.
+We went there not only to see but also to interact with three special animals.
+Bulelo, Malaika and Jabari were orphaned when their parents were killed in the Kruger National Park and probably would not be alive if the handlers at Buffelsdrift had not raised them with so much love and affection.

-I was really looking forward to walking with elephants for the first time in my life.
+I was looking forward to walking with elephants for the first time in my life.

-Unfortunately the weather wasn’t good and a walk along the waterhole wasn’t possible.
+Unfortunately, the weather wasn’t good and walking along the waterhole wasn’t possible.

 But we did meet, interact and feed the lovely gentle giants.
 And even better, I was hugged by them.
 A hug of over 120,000 thousand muscles.